erizov/Professor/semester_9/lecture_57_concurrency_advanced/concurrent_data_structures/README.md

 ### Comprehension

 1. Can you explain how Concurrent Data Structures works in your own words?
-2. What is the key insight or technique that makes Concurrent Data Structures efficient?
+2. What is the key insight or technique that makeContentncurrent Data Structures efficient?

 ### Analysis